ecodynlab/GALUP/Modules/Module 2.md

     b.
 Using the script as a guide, map the satellite images using your chosen region and dates of interest.

     c.
-Take screenshots of the images displayed in the GEE map.
+Take a screenshot of the image displayed in the GEE map.

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 Tip: if no images appear, this is likely due to cloud cover.
 Try changing the region of interest or the cloud cover percentage (e.g. filterMetadata('CLOUD_COVER','less_than',70) to filterMetadata('CLOUD_COVER','less_than',90).